Home · Price Checker · Leica M3

 Recent sold examples

 Snapshot estimated from recent eBay sold-listings data.
 Numbers refresh every Sunday.
-For an exact current price on a specific configuration, scan it.
+For an exact current price on a specific piece, scan it.

 What moves the price on a Leica M3